hydroper/as3razen/README.md

 **Goal**

 I enjoy developing a compiler from scratch and have spent too much time implementing parsers, and a few time spans with semantic analysis.

-I am by no means expert with semantic analysis, but I have learned certain lessons for preventing bugs such as those in type substitution through the use of throwing *defer* verification errors instead of using a number of phases for partially verifying a series of compilation units.
+I have learned certain lessons for preventing bugs such as those in type substitution through the use of throwing *defer* verification errors instead of using a number of phases for partially verifying a series of compilation units.

+In previous verifiers I was not creating control flow graphs because I assumed labeled controls such as `break` would not affect return value expectation, but it may, and I also never reached code generation in a compiler codebase.
+Control flow graphs have vertices and edges (which connect two vertices).

 **ASDoc**